Children-led Art

 This can be great for teenagers who want to refine their technical drawing skills, yet what we focused on here is different.

-Your child is allowed to be uniqe in our space.
+Your child is sure to be unique in our space.

 When children are used to following step-by-step instructions from a teacher, they often say “I don’t know” when given the freedom to create.